sclarkstone/Milestone4/README.md

     * Best Practices - Includes front-end JavaScript libraries with known security vulnerabilities - updated jquery CDN from version 3.4.1 to 3.6.0
     * Accessibility - Background and foreground colors do not have a sufficient contrast ratio. amended the card template to have a darker background so the ahref text is compliant.
     * SEO - document does not have a meta description.
 Added a meta name="description" inside the head of the base template.
+    * Performance - Serve images in next-gen formats.
+Converted images to webp format.

 * Chrome Lighthouse audit (attempt 2) (Chrome -> dev tools -> Lighthouse) was run to for performance, accessibility, SEO and best practices.
 On the second attempt all categories scored in the green.
 ![LighthouseAudit](https://res.cloudinary.com/dyx1tw86r/image/upload/media/lighthouseAudit.png)

-* in Gitpod - to see all errors in all files - python3 -m flake8
+* in Gitpod - to see all errors in all files run command 'python3 -m flake8'.
+The same issues came up across several apps.
+A summary of these issues are below and how i corrected them;
+    * imported but unused - unused imports removed.
+    * blank line contains whitespace - whitespace removed.
+    * no newline at end of file - missing newline added.
+    * line too long (87 > 79 characters) - lines seperate at commas onto seperate lines.

 ### Automated testing
 Following the 'Hello django - testing' course material videos (as advised by student services) i created automated testing for the additional apps i had created on top of the Boutique Ado template.
 This lead to the creation of the following files;